Kuurosu/pp5-mildew-detection-in-cherry-leaves/README.md

 - As a client, I want to display an image montage for healthy cherry leaves and cherry leaves affected by powdery mildew to visually differentiate them.
 - As a client, I want to display the "mean" and "standard deviation" images for healthy cherry leaves and cherry leaves affected by powdery mildew to visually differentiate them.
 - As a client, I want to display the difference between an average healthy cherry leaf and a cherry leaf affected by powdery mildew to visually differentiate them.

+These user stories were addressed by implementing the following tasks, which are presented in the Streamlit dashboard and calculated in the Data Visualisation notebook:

+- Development of a Streamlit-based dashboard with an easy-to-navigate side bar.
+- Calculation of the difference between an average infected leaf and an average healthy leaf.
+- Display of the "mean" and "standard deviation" images for healthy and powdery mildew-infected leaves.
+- Image montage for both infected and healthy leaves.

 ## Cloud IDE Reminders